Alfresco/docs-alfresco/support/latest/contact/log-issue.md

 ---
-title: Support issue resources and case logging
+title: Support Issue Resources and Case Logging
 ---

 The [Support Portal](https://support.alfresco.com){:target="_blank"} has a variety of self-service tools.
 You can also log a support case in this portal.